Elections and Nominations

 How does the election system work and how might it be changed?
 The modules for this standard explore that question in terms of the electoral college, disputed elections in U.S. history, the possibility of a disrupted or delayed election in 2020, and calls for election reform, including a move to instant runoff/ranked choice voting.

 The history and current efforts of voter suppression can be found in Topic 4.5 in this book.

 1. INVESTIGATE: Presidential Elections, the Popular Vote, and the Electoral College

 A popular vote is the vote cast by each individual voter in an election.
 Virtually all elections in the United States are won by the candidate who receives the most popular votes - except when electing the President.

 In Presidential elections, people vote for a slate of electors who represent a candidate in the Electoral College.
 Each state's popular vote winner receives a designated number of electoral votes.
 The candidate with 270 or more electoral votes becomes President of the United States.

 The Electoral College

-The Electoral College is not an institution of higher education or a physical place.
+The Electoral College is not an institution of higher education with a physical campus.
 Rather, it is a number of electoral votes assigned to each state equal to the number of representatives they have in the House of Representatives (as determined every ten years by the Census) plus two more for each of the state's two Senators.
 In addition, the District of Columbia has three electoral votes.
 This means there are presently 538 electors in the Electoral College.